SCHOOL AND CAMPUS SAFETY

 With direct and more complete intelligence on the emergency event from students and faculty within your school, you’ll be able to increase your speed and decisiveness in order to assess risks and prevent further harm to the people in a crisis situation.

-What if you didn't have to rely on disparate information during a school emergency event? can show you the way.
+What if you didn't have to rely on fragmented information during a school emergency event? can show you the way.

 Here Is How a Crisis Event Would Unfold With the Help of EMMA